Deviled Eggs are a party favorite. But this simple appetizer can be even more irresistible with a creamy twist. Keep reading!

 - ⅓ Cup Mayonnaise

 - 1 Tablespoon Butter, soft at room temperature

 - pinch of cayenne pepper, salt, pepper and paprika

-- Place the eggs in a large pot and cover with cold water by 1 inch.
+- Place the eggs in a large pot and cover with cold water by 2 inches.
 Bring the water JUST to a boil over high heat.
 Cover the eggs and remove the pot from the heat.
-Let them sit for 12 minutes.
+Let them sit for 15-17 minutes.
 Place the eggs in a colander, and rinse them under cold running water to stop the cooking.
 Place in the fridge to continue cooling if not peeling immediately.